shopware5/devdocs/source/labs/new-administration/index.md

  ---
 layout: labs
-title: New backend
+title: New administration
-github_link: labs/new-backend/index.md
+github_link: labs/new-administration/index.md
 shopware_version: X
 indexed: true
 group: Labs
-menu_title: New backend
+menu_title: New administration
 menu_order: 200
 ---

-The new backend for the next Shopware version is another very interesting topic we're researching right now.
+The new administration for the next Shopware version is another very interesting topic we're researching right now.
 In this article we would like to cover some of the topics we're working on.

 # Changelog